Immunization and Serology Requirements for Medical Students

 ||

 Understand the Requirements for Electives in other Provinces/Medical Schools.
 Use the AFMC Student Portal to determine what you need for your elective locations.
-For out-of-province electives, you must complete the AFMC form with Student Wellness Centre before you are onsite. |
+For out-of-province electives, you must complete the AFMC form with Student Wellness Centre, or another appropriate health care professional (for example, a family physician) before you apply for a visiting elective. |

 Upon successful promotion to Year 3 |

 Meet with Student Wellness Centre to complete the serology requirements and to complete, if required, the AFMC form.
 Contact Student Wellness Centre to schedule an appointment to complete forms, and if required, also complete the Tuberculin Skin Test (TST).
-Be prepared to pay a $30 form fee for the service provided by the Student Wellness Centre. |
+Be prepared to pay a $35 form fee, subject to change, for the service provided by the Student Wellness Centre. |

 Before applying for visiting electives. |

 Regina: Student Wellness Centre Nursing staff will travel to Regina to complete, if required, the Tuberculin Skin Test (TST).
 During this visit, you will have an immunization review and receive any necessary boosters.
-If boosters are required and can’t be completed by Student Wellness, students will need to go to either Public Health or Employee Health & Safety in the Regina General Hospital. |
+If boosters are required and can’t be completed by Student Wellness, students will need to go to either Public Health or Employee Health & Safety in the Regina General Hospital.
+The dates Student Wellness will be in Regina are as follows: September 1 and 3, 2026 September 8 and 10, 2026 |

 ||